solita/solita.github.com/_posts/2022-01-xx-code-reviews.md

 author: lassiautio
 excerpt: >
   Why should we do code reviews?
 What makes code reviews even more important than programming?
 Why and how to shift-left code reviews?
-  This blog post will give answers to these questions, and go deeper into the world of code reviews.
+  This blog post will give answers to these questions and go deeper into the world of code reviews.
   In the end, there will be also some tips on why code reviews should be small, and why you shouldn't comment too much on code reviews.
 tags:
  - code review